 This is a video from the Economist talking about tree-planting, deforestation, and the criticisms of monocultures.
 Many companies professing to be restoring forests are actually planting wide areas with just one kind of tree, as it is more profitable.
 What negative effects can monoculture planting have?

 - Why is tree planting not always good?

-Tree planting may not tackle the problem of climate change if we speak about monoculture plantations.
+Tree planting may not tackle the problem of climate change, if all of the trees are of one type.